parrotgeek1/ParrotMod_Nexus_7_2012/Readme.txt

 Open Flashify and install TWRP recovery, the latest version Open the KingRoot app, tap Menu 3 dots icon, General settings, uninstall KingRoot Delete the KingRoot and Purify Apps
+Plug your tablet into a computer! (not even a charger) otherwise it will freeze on the next step.
+This is a bug in the tablet itself.
 Reboot your tablet while holding the power and volume down buttons Scroll with volume buttons to Recovery mode and tap power button You will see a Google screen and then TeamWin logo, just wait